 “Helsinki has a really young and exciting coffee scene, food scene, craft brew scene and distillery scene,” Grosvenor advised us, pointing out that the city is experiencing a “kick-ass revolution of delicious things to do.”
 His excitement was contagious.

-Sure, it may be easy to find authentic Finnish food if you visit Åland or another rustic spot in Finland, but what about the Helsinki food scene?
+Sure, it would be easy to find traditional Finnish food if you visit Åland or another rustic spot in Finland, but what about the Helsinki food scene?

 Curious to learn more, we proceeded to eat a variety of Helsinki food from traditional Finnish treats like Korvapuusti (cinnamon buns) to global foods like hamburgers, pizza and barbecue.
 Yes, barbecue.